-If you receive our farmer e-newsletter we will share your personal data with Sendgrid Inc based in the US.
-This will involve transferring your data outside the jurisdiction in which you are based, including outside of the European Economic Area (EEA).
+If you receive our farmer e-newsletter we will share your personal data with Twilio Inc (Sendgrid) based in the US.
+This will involve transferring your data outside the jurisdiction in which you are based, including outside of the UK and European Economic Area (EEA).

-We transfer data to Sendgrid Inc. under the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
-For further details, see European Commission: EU-US Privacy Shield.
+We transfer data to Twilio Inc (Sendgrid). under binding corporate rules which require it to provide similar protection to personal data shared in the UK and EEA.
+For further details, see Twilio’s BCR.

-If you are based in the UK, ROI, France, New Zealand or Australia, your data is stored on our servers in the UK.
-If you are based in Argentina your data is stored in Argentina but backed up to our servers in the UK.
+If you are based in the UK, ROI, France, Argentina, New Zealand or Australia, your data may be stored on our servers in the UK.

 7. Data security